smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     openSubMenu (cell)

     /**
-     * This method is called via the screen manager to set the menuConfiguration.
+     * This method is called via the screen manager to set the menuConfiguration
      * This will be used when a menu item with sub-cells has a null value for menuConfiguration
      * @param {MenuConfiguration} menuConfiguration - The default menuConfiguration */